janmasrovira/Zeno/README.md

 $ runhaskell Setup build
 ```

-And there you go, now you can see the errors... :-D
+And there you go, if everything works as expected, it should build properly... :-D